 for general operating support

-AXIS Dance Company is a dance ensemble of disabled and non-disabled performers, and a pioneer in the field of integrated dance.
-The company presents concerts of its own work, as well as commissioned works by guest choreographers and composers, in a home season and in tours.
-Through its outreach programs, AXIS brings physically integrated dance to schools, community centers, and independent living centers for those seeking to learn more about dance, disability, and collaboration.
-The company serves more than 13,000 people each year with more than 35 performances, in addition to classes, trainings, and presentations.
-This grant will support AXIS in making organizational adaptations and advance the Performing Arts Program’s Communities strategy.
+AXIS Dance Company is dedicated to developing and presenting dance by performers with and without disabilities.
+The organization has been a pioneer in the field of integrated dance, presenting its own work and commissioning work by outside choreographers and composers.
+It presents a home season in the San Francisco Bay Area and tours locally, nationally, and international.
+Its outreach programs bring physically integrated dance to schools, community centers, and independent living centers.
+The organization typically serves 13,000 people each year with more than 35 performances, in addition to classes, trainings, and presentations.
+This grant advances the Performing Arts Program’s Communities strategy.